mypage-shivangi/Titanic/README.md

 ## 📬 Contact

 Interested in collaborating or discussing the project?
-Connect with me on [LinkedIn]([https://www.linkedin.com/in/shivangigupta01])
+Connect with me on LinkedIn - https://www.linkedin.com/in/shivangigupta01